 Did I answer your questions?
 If you have a question of your own, make sure to leave it as a comment so I can answer it!

 If you want a ridiculously in-depth, step-by-step guide FULL of practical strategies for building your email list and making money from your own products on your blog, Your First 1K is your new best friend.

-In the course you will focus on both foundation and blitz strategies, so your website becomes a conversion machine AND you're having major windfall days (like 300 subscribers in 24 hours).
-You will create and launch your first product in 60 days!
+In the course you will focus on both foundation and blitz strategies, so your website becomes a conversion machine AND you're having major windfall days!